Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
-I am a post-doctoral fellow at the University of Michigan (Michigan Institute for Data Science) under the guidance of <a href="https://jurgens.people.si.umich.edu/">Dr. David Jurgens</a> and <a href="https://web.eecs.umich.edu/~wangluxy/index.html">Dr. Lu Wang</a>.
-I finished my Ph.D. in Computer Science from Iowa State University under my advisor <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
-I have also worked as a Data Science intern at The Home Depot, Epsilon, and as a Data Analytics intern at Delaware North.
+I am an Assistant Professor at Jio Institute, where my research spans Data Mining, Natural Language Processing (NLP), and Machine Learning (ML).
+At Jio Institute, I lead the Language, Knowledge, and Reasoning Lab.
+The lab’s mission is to move beyond sheer model scale by redesigning representations to be more interpretable, efficient, and transferable.
+We aim to build modular, updatable corpora that can evolve without requiring full model retraining, enabling more transparent and controllable reasoning.
+Through this, our goal is to reduce common failure modes, support reliable decision-making in high-stakes domains, and ultimately build greater trust in AI systems.
+Prior to this, I finished my post-doctoral fellowship at the University of Michigan (Michigan Institute for Data Science) under the guidance of <a href="https://jurgens.people.si.umich.edu/">Dr. David Jurgens</a> and <a href="https://web.eecs.umich.edu/~wangluxy/index.html">Dr. Lu Wang</a>.
+I earned my Ph.D. in Computer Science from Iowa State University under my advisor <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
+In addition to my academic experience, I have also worked as a Data Science intern at The Home Depot, Epsilon, and as a Data Analytics intern at Delaware North.
 My research interests are in the domain of data mining, natural language processing, and machine learning.
-Through my research, I have contributed several key methods in top conferences like ACL, EMNLP, AAAI, UAI, SIGKDD, PAKDD, SIAM, ESEC/FSE, journal like TKDD and workshops like ICLR, ICML, WWW, PAKDD, RANLP.</span>
+Through my research, I have contributed several key methods in top conferences like ACL, EMNLP, AAAI, UAI, SIGKDD, PAKDD, SIAM, ESEC/FSE, CCSC journal like TKDD and workshops like ICLR, ICML, WWW, PAKDD, RANLP.</span>

 ## Publications

 <span style="font-size:1.35em;">
 <b><font color="red">2026</font></b><br>
+Adithya Kulkarni, <b>Mohna Chakraborty</b>, Jay Bagga.
+Evaluating Large Language Models on Solved and Unsolved Problems in Graph Theory: Implications for Computing Education,
+<b>CCSC, 2026</b> [<a
+href="https://arxiv.org/abs/2602.05059"><span style='color:#954F72'>paper</span></a>]
+<br><br>
 Adit Desai, Sudipta Roy, and <b>Mohna Chakraborty</b>.
 How Reasoning Influences Intersectional Biases in Vision Language Models,
 <b>AAAI, 2026</b> [<a